What is Booster Search?

 Windows 7 users:

 Click Start (Windows Logo at the bottom left corner of your desktop), choose Control Panel.
 Locate Programs and click Uninstall a program.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Booster Search"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the feed.boostersearch.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the feed.boostersearch.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Booster Search browser hijacker removal from Internet browsers:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".